tuttipazzo/HanaDB-data-load/README.md

 Script that loads dummy data into HanaDB for testing purposes.

-This script was written to load dummy test data in a HANA database to test different behaviorial aspects os a HA cluster.
+This script was written to load dummy test data in a HANA database to test different behaviorial aspects of a HA cluster.

 Prerequisites
 1) SAP/Hana DB 2-node cluster (SLES4sap).
 This script was developed and tested on